Bactria–Margiana Archaeological Complex: Origin and chronology

+The civilisation's urban phase or Integration Era was dated in 2010 by Sandro Salvatori to c.
+2400–1950 BC, but a different view is held by Nadezhda A. Dubova and Bertille Lyonnet, c.
+2250–1700 BC.

 Italian archaeologists, like Massimo Vidale and Dennys Frenez, support Sandro Salvatori's hypothesis that Namazga V is the beginning of the ultimate urban phase called BMAC, belonging to the Integration Era (c.
 2400–1950 BC).
 On the other hand, Russian and French archaeologists Nadezhda Dubova and Bertille Lyonnet consider there was a gap between the end of Namazga III phase and the beginning of BMAC in Margiana, and that most of the sites both in Margiana and Bactria were founded on virgin soil only around 2250 BC lasting until 1700 BC.

 Etymology

 The region was first named Bakhdi in Old Persian, which then formed the Persian satrapy of Marguš (perhaps from the Sumerian term Marhasi), the capital of which was Merv, in modern-day southeastern Turkmenistan.
 It was then called Bāxtriš in Middle Persian, and Baxl in New Persian.
 The region was also mentioned in ancient Sanskrit texts as बाह्लीक or Bāhlīka.
 The modern term Bactria is derived from Ancient Greek Βακτρία (Baktría), modern Balkh.